BrianLipscombe/power_standz/README.md

 ## Testing

-* Clicked on all navigation links to verify that they direct to the indicated page.
+* Clicked on all buttons and navigation links to verify that they direct to the proper pages.

+* Verified that when each product image is clicked that they direct to the product details pages.

+* Verified that the product quantity counter functions correctly when the + and - buttons are clicked.

-* Verified that the navigation menu shifts to and from the hamburger icon on the appropriate size screens.
+* Verified that the de

 * Verified if the register button is clicked, register page allows user to register username and password.